LakshmikarPolamreddy/Clinical_domain_classification_final_project_NLP/README.md

 are contributed by various transcriptionists and users and are intended for reference purposes only.
 This website offers 5013 samples across 40 different medical specialties

+## Results:
+We notice that BERT and XLNet models outperformed all other models in terms of F1-score with 0.99 and BERT is computationally less expensive when compared to XLNet.
+In this case also, KNN model takes just 0.29 sec for training and but its F1-score stands at 0.81.
+We run BERT model for just 20 epochs as the accuracy dramatically improves and loss converges from second epoch.

+## Conclusion:
+In this project, we first scrape the medical transcription data with associated clinical domains from the MTsamples.com website and then build several models for clinical domain classification task.
+As we notice sub-optimal performance of all the models due to imbalanced nature of the data, we performed data augmentation using NLP augmenter and SMOTE algorithm.
+With this balanced data, we again measured the performance of these models.
+We conclude that BERT model outperformed all other models in terms of F1-score with 0.99 and is computationally less expensive than XLNet.
+Our future work aims to focus on gathering more real medical transcriptions data instead of generating synthetic samples and then these models will be evaluated to identify the best model for this task of clinical domain classification.